-Advanced Standing students who enter the program can graduate in as little as a year.
+Advanced Standing students who enter the program can graduate in as 20 months.
 To qualify as an Advanced Standing student, you'll need a Bachelor's in Social Work earned within the last 6 years from a program accredited by the Council on Social Work Education (CSWE) with a GPA of 3.0 or higher.
 The Advanced Standing option will be offered in the Fall of 2018.

 Advanced Standing students will already have completed approximately half of the field practicum hours in the BSW program and will enter the master’s program at the Specialized Year.
 The Advanced Standing student will be required to complete a 550 hour field practicum.